Training a 70B model from scratch: open-source tools, evaluation datasets, and learnings

 Introduction

-Earlier this year, we pre-trained and fine-tuned a 70B-parameter model that outperforms GPT-4o zero-shot on a range of reasoning and coding-related benchmarks and datasets.
-Our fine-tuned model, pre-trained on 2T tokens, approaches a fine-tuned Llama 3 70B, which was pre-trained on more than seven times as much data.
+Earlier this year, we pre-trained a 70B-parameter model and fine-tuned it on a range of multiple-choice reasoning benchmarks.
+On these benchmarks, our fine-tuned model outperforms GPT-4o zero-shot (which was not tuned on these benchmarks).
+Our fine-tuned model, pre-trained on 2T tokens, also approaches the performance of fine-tuned Llama 3 70B, which was pre-trained on more than seven times as much data.

 The accuracy of our model (Imbue 70B), Llama 3 70B, and GPT-4o zero-shot, without chain-of-thought.
 For visualization, the x-axis starts at 0.5.
 Error bars indicate standard error of the mean across questions.